Piracetam for social anxiety

 Piracetam is a cyclic derivative of GABA.
 But oddly enough, it doesn’t affect GABA receptors in the brain.
 Instead, Piracetam was found to modulate AMPA and NMDA receptors and improve the function of the neurotransmitter acetylcholine (ACh).

 AMPA and NMDA receptors along with acetylcholine are associated with learning and memory.[viii]
 And when Piracetam is stacked with a choline supplement its effects are even more pronounced.
-Researchers have shown in hundreds of clinical studies that Piracetam significantly improves learning and memory.
+Researchers have shown in hundreds of clinical studies that Piracetam therapy significantly improves learning and memory.

-Piracetam also increases cerebral blood flow.
+Piracetam also increases regional cerebral blood flow.
 Blood delivers oxygen and glucose needed for cellular metabolism, and helps carry away cellular waste.
 Critical for the highly optimized brain.

 Piracetam is sold as a prescription drug in many countries around the world.
 In the United States, Piracetam is sold as an unregulated OTC research compound.